MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMPackage.md

 ```

 ### -Name

-Specifies a name of a package.
+Specify the name of a package to export.

 ```yaml
 Type: String